Z10P/slope/README.md

 # Other
-Please create an issue if you have any problems
+Please create an issue if you have any problems!

 # Changelog